lisza/storie/README.md

 http://storie.press

 Storie is a minimalist site to write, read, and comment on stories.
 It is somewhere between Medium, LiveJournal, and Facebook.
-Storie is a single page web app built with React.js and Redux on the frontend, a PostgreSQL database, and Ruby on Rails in the backend.
+Storie is a single page web app built with React.js and Redux on the frontend, a PostgreSQL database, and Ruby on Rails on the backend.

+## NEW!
+* Post header images are now supported and uploaded to AWS for cloud storage with help of the [paperclip gem](https://github.com/thoughtbot/paperclip).

 ## Features
 * Secure sign up and login.
 Passwords are encrypted using BCrypt.
 The site keeps track of returning users' logins with the help of session tokens stored in the client's browser.